HiPERCAM/hipercam/docs/reduction.rst

 be combined using |rtplot| to avoid including any disastrous ones.
 Saturated frames are spotted using user-defined mean levels at which to reject frames.
 The documentation of |makeflat| has details of how it works, and you are referred to this for more information.
+Recommended mean level limits are ~4000 for each CCD for the lower limits, and (55000, 58000, 58000, 50000 and 42000) for CCDs 1 to 5 (|hiper|) and (50000, 28000 and 28000) for ULTRACAM.
+The upper in CCD 5 of |hiper| is to avoid a nasty feature that develops in the lower-right readout channel at high count levels.
+The limits for ULTRACAM are to stop "peppering" whereby charge transfers between neighbouring pixels in the green and blue CCDs especially.

 ..
 Warning::
    It is highly advisable to compute multiple versions of the flat field